Rigidity of strong and weak foliations: Introduction

 \begin{remark} [Irreducibility conditions] A matrix $L\in SL(d,\Z)$ is called {\em irreducible} if it has no nontrivial rational invariant subspaces or, equivalently, if its characteristic polynomial is irreducible over $\Q$.
 If $L$ is irreducible, or more generally, weakly irreducible, then all Lyapunov foliations for $L$ have dense leaves, and hence the five statements in Theorem \ref{th strong} are equivalent.
 We define and discuss weak irreducibility in Section \ref{irreducibility}. \end{remark}

 Joint integrability of $\w^{u}$ and $\w^{ss}$ plays an important role in the study of ergodic properties of foliation $\w^{ss}$, and it is also related to the Lyapunov exponents on $\E^{ws}$.
-It has been extensively studied, primarily on $\T^3$, see e.g. \cite{A1,A2,DR,GaSh}.
+It has been extensively studied, primarily on $\T^3$, see e.g. \cite{A1,GaSh,DR}.
 In higher dimensions, its relation to rigidity was considered by Gogolev and Shi in \cite{GSh}.
 They proved that $(1)\iff (2)$ in general, and that $(2)\iff (4)$ under the assumption that $L$ is irreducible and has at most two-dimensional Lyapunov spaces.
 Our assumptions on $L$ are considerably weaker and we obtain stronger conclusions (3) and (5).
-Our approach is completely different, it yields higher smoothness directly, and does not rely on \cite{GSh} aside from $(1)\iff (2)$.
+Our approach is completely different, it yields higher smoothness directly and does not rely on \cite{GSh} aside from $(1)\iff (2)$.
 Our techniques are mostly global, but require narrow spectrum of $Df|_{\E^{ws}}$ to use normal forms.

-Combining our techniques with the spectral rigidity for $Df|_{\E^{ws}}$ obtained in \cite{GSh} we obtain the following global version of Theorem \ref{th strong}.
+Using our techniques and narrow spectrum for $Df|_{\E^{ws}}$ obtained in \cite{GSh} we estalish the following global version of Theorem \ref{th strong}.
 The bunching assumption \eqref{bunch} in the theorem means that nonconformality of $Df$ on $ \E^{ws} $ is dominated by the expansion on $ \E^{u} $, and is trivially satisfied if $\dim \E^{ws} =1.$ A splitting $\E^s= \E^{ss}\oplus \E^{ws} $ is called {\em absolutely dominated} if there exists $0<\rho<1$ such that with respect to some continuous family of Riemannian norms on $\E^s$ we have

 This condition automatically holds in the setting of Theorem \ref{th strong}.

 \begin{theorem} [Global rigidity of a strong foliation] Let $L$ be an irreducible hyperbolic automorphism of $\,\T^d$ and let $f$ be a $C^\infty$ Anosov diffeomorphism of $\,\T^d$ conjugate to $L$ by a homeomorphism $h$.
 Suppose that $f$ has an absolutely dominated splitting $\E^s= \E^{ss}\oplus \E^{ws} $ and satisfies the bunching condition